dolphinium/multi-agent-cv-scout/README.md

 *   **Job-to-Candidate Matching:** Scores the resume against a job description to quantify candidate-role fit.
 *   **AI-Powered Analysis:** Provides a brief, human-readable summary explaining the compatibility score, highlighting strengths and potential gaps.
 *   **Interactive UI:** A simple and intuitive user interface built with Gradio for easy demonstration and use.
+*   **Dockerized Deployment:** The entire application is containerized with Docker for easy, reliable, and portable deployment.

 ## 🛠️ Technical Architecture